WildGoat07/WildGoatPackage/README.md

 * `wp::AnimTimeline` : A better way to use `wp::Animator` with multiple animations instead of only one movement.
 * `wp::RichText` : JSON support to create even more easily beautiful and meaningful texts.
+* `wp::JSON` : A general class to load JSON format.
 * `wp::Gui` : A namespace where there will be added... a GUI for SFML.
 Very highly based on [SFGUI](https://github.com/TankOs/SFGUI) (which is already well made), this one will be more SFML-like and using only SFML Graphics.
 * A wiki !!
 And some examples.